-After installing one of our security application, it’s recommended that you scan your computer for any possible threats.
+After installing one of our security applications, it’s recommended that you scan your computer for any possible threats.

 All BullGuard scan activities are based on specific profiles defining which locations and what file types need to be scanned and how to deal with possible infections.